mitchell-lang/prog-eval/recsys/README.md

 # recsys (Autoencoder-based Recommender System)

+Please begin by reading the README in the root of this repository.

+> __The testers' task is to write a functional `main.sml` that passes the
+> correctness check in `validate.py`__.  `main.sml` contains the IO
+> scaffolding and specifies all of the necessary parameters given to the
+> implementation skeleton in `{task}.sml`, which should be filled out by the
+> testers.

 __Task:__ Implement and train a neural-network based recommender system.

 Specifically, the neural network is an autoencoder that takes a list of items that a person has "liked", and predicts a score for all items.
 Autoencoders are neural network models where the input and the target are the same.
 That is, if `f` is a function parameterized by a neural network, autoencoders try to minimize `loss(x, f(x))`.